-The mining works were initiated in May 15, 2017, by means of a Mining Permit.
+The mining works were initiated on May 15, 2017, by means of a Mining Permit.
 Mining is performed as an open pit operation without production of waste.
-The Company extracted 29,648 tonnes of ore in 2018, 123,000 tonnes in 2019 248,653 tonnes in 2020.
+The table below shows the amount of ore extracted by the Company since 2018: